Japanese night heron: Migration

+Behaviour and ecology

+Food and feeding

 The Japanese night heron feeds at dusk, solitarily or in small groups, rarely in the open.
 Its diet consists of soil animals on the forest floor, i.e. earthworms, snails, and small insects.
 The heron has been known to use its thick beak to dig earthworms and land snails out of the ground.
 The heron seems to selectively feed on more mature snails in order to avoid accidentally digesting the softer shells of immature snails.
 Although most of its nutrition comes from the forest floor, the heron hunts crustaceans and small fish in shallow water along the shorelines of swamps and rice paddies.